Is December a Good Time to Visit New Orleans (ANSWERED)

 - Family-Friendly Ghost Tours

 No matter what type of ghostly experience you’re looking for, you can find it in New Orleans!

 Carriage Rides & Tours

+A carriage tour is the perfect activity for a NOLA date night, girls night, and everything in between.
 Mule-drawn carriages were the original Uber in New Orleans, helping settlers travel the unpaved streets.
 Now, they’re operated by some of the best tour guides in the business, and are one of the best ways for visitors to see the city!
 Unfold 300 years of incredible history, architecture, sights, stories, and more as you sit back, relax, and trot through the French Quarter!